MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 [["Alpha","googleplay","alpha"],["Beta","googleplay","beta"],["Production","googleplay","production"]
 ```

-And it's the Store column we will use in the final step.
+And it's the Store column we'll use in the final step.

 The final step is to publish your app by running: